mode-x/vue-nav/README.md

 # Integration

 1. After installation
-2. Add the following in main.js
+2. Add the following to main.js

 ```
 import VueNavs from "vue-navs"